zainabdnaya/ft_service_42/README.md

  ## what's Telegraf :mailbox_with_mail:

-Telegraf is an agent for collecting, processing, aggregating, and writing metrics.
+Telegraf is an agent for collecting, processing, aggregating, and writing metrics. :electric_plug:
 Design goals are to have a minimal memory footprint with a plugin system so that developers in the community can easily add support for collecting metrics.
 Collect and send all kinds of data:
 <br>